jmeridth/myansible/README.md

     [local]
     localhost  ansible_connection=local

-or you can use the default hosts file I have in this repo by sourcing the `.setup_env` file to just run locally.
+or you can use the default hosts file I have in this repo by running the `setup_env.sh` file to just run locally.

-    `source .setup_env`
+    `./setup_env.sh`

 It will set the `ANSIBLE_HOSTS` environment variable and point it to this repo's `hosts` file.